Deltares/pyflwdir/CONTRIBUTING.rst

 Code of Conduct
 ---------------

-First of all: the Rasterio project has a code of conduct.
+First of all: the pyflwdir project has a code of conduct.
 Please read the CODE_OF_CONDUCT.txt file, it's important to all of us.

 Rights